michaelck/puppet-lamp-stack-with-drupal/README.md

-# LAMP Stacks ready for Omeka with Vagrant & Puppet
+# LAMP Stacks ready for Drupal 7.2 with Vagrant & Puppet

-Allows those with an interest in exploring Omeka an easy way to create a virtual development environment.
+Allows those with an interest in exploring Drupal an easy way to create a virtual development environment.

 ## This would not exist without the following repositories:
 Forked from: